How to run an agent on a task

 cd path/to/my-agent-repo

 Vivaria will commit and push any uncommitted agent changes from your computer to your Git hosting service.
-Then, it'll look up the task general/count-odds
+Then, it'll look up the task count_odds/main

 in your Vivaria instance's tasks Git repo, start a task environment based on that task, and run your agent in it.